Mid Century Modern in Fireplace Design

 The Focus Design Philosophy

-International Design Conference, Kiev, Ukraine, 2001.
+International Design Conference, Kyiv, Ukraine, 2001.
 Talk by Dominique Imbert, representing French designers

 Am I a designer?
 My philosophy and practice of design.